|(a) A licensee must provide marriage and family therapy

 or mail.
 The licensee must comply with all other provisions of this

-are within his or her professional competency, and the services provided
+the licensee's professional competency, and the services provided

-shall be within accepted professional standards of practice and appropriate
+must be within accepted professional standards of practice and appropriate

 to the needs of the client.